HFzzzzzzz/ACMGA/README.md

 - [K8](https://github.com/attractivechaos/k8)
 - [maf-convert](https://gitlab.com/mcfrith/last/-/blob/main/bin/maf-convert)

-Using this approach, slight modifications to some of the paths within `command.sh` are necessary(the path of the tools used in the pipeline and the path of the data used should be the same as the local), give the software executable permissions, and add the path of the executable program to the `PATH`.
+Using this approach, slight modifications to some of the paths (the path of the tools used in the pipeline and the path of the data used should be the same as the local) within `command.sh` are necessary, give the software executable permissions, and add the path of the executable program to the `PATH`.

 ## <a name="section2">Testing the pipeline</a>
 ### Building Environment using Docker